nvda-es/devguides_translation/original_docs/spladdoninternals.md

 While I was resolving problems with SAM encoders, I also worked on refactoring encoder support code to support StationPlaylist encoders (add-on 4.0).
 Initially, encoder support code was optimized for SAM encoders, but the current code structure (explained below) was written to extend basic encoder support easily, and as a result, both SAM and SPL encoder entries (and other encoder types) present similar interfaces and commands, including a common encoder configuration dialog (add-on 7.0).

 Few years later, encoder support became a hot topic when I was asked by a broadcaster to add support for Edcast in 2019.
 Edcast, while free, was end of life, and Altacast took its place.
 Thankfully, adding support for AltaCast encoder (Winamp plugin which must be recognized by Studio and Streamer) was a breeze because its user interface is similar to SPL encoders.
-Thus, AltaCast encoder support is similar to SPL encoders, thus for purposes of this section, AlataCast is synonymous with SPL encoder.
+Thus, AltaCast encoder support is similar to SPL encoders, thus for purposes of this section, AltaCast is synonymous with SPL encoder.

+At the same time, encoder support was reorganized.
+In 2014, with limited knowledge on encoder engines, I felt it was best to house encoder support module inside SPL Utilities.
+In the course of time, two encoder engines were found: SPL Engine (splengine) and Streamer (splstreamer).
+After learning that encoder engines were housed inside these apps, it was decided in 2020 to separate encoder support module into its own app module, transfering encoder support from the global plugin to SPL Engine app module package with Streamer deriving most of its power from SPL Engine package.

+### Encoder support structure

+Encoder support is part of two app modules: SPL Engine and StationPlaylist Streamer, the former being an app module package similar to SPL Studio package.
+The complete picture is thus:

+* SPL Engine app module (splengine/__init__.py), providing base app module services for use by both SPL Engine and Streamer such as encoder detection.
+* Encoder support (splengine/encoders.py), outlining NVDA's support for various encoders and is the focus of this section.
+* Streamer app module (splstreamer.py), which simply imports everything from SPL Engine app module package and adds overlay class management for Streamer user interface.

 ### Encoder entries: Yet another overlay class family

 Just like Studio track items (see the section on track items), encoder entries are overlay classes.
-Each encoder type (SAM, SPL, AltaCast and future encoders) inherit from a single encoder object (SPLStudioUtils.encoders.EncoderWindow) that provides basic services such as settings commands, announcing stream labels and so on.
+Each encoder type (SAM, SPL, AltaCast and future encoders) inherit from a single encoder object (splengine.encoders.EncoderWindow) that provides basic services such as settings commands, announcing stream labels and so on.
 Then each encoder type adds encoder-specific routines such as different connection detection routines, ways of obtaining stream labels and so on.
 Speaking of stream labels and settings, the base encoder class is helped by some friends from the encoder module itself, including a configuration map to store stream labels and basic settings, a routine to obtain encoder ID (encoder string and the IAccessible child ID) and so on.

-On top of the base encoder class are two encoder classes, representing SAM encoder entries and SPL encoder entries.
-SAM encoder entries (SPLStudioUtils.encoders.SAMEncoderWindow) is laid out just like Studio's track items, whereas SPL encoder entries (SPLStudioUtils.encoders.SPLEncoderWindow) is a typical SysListView32 control (see an article on column routines for more information).
-Being similar in appearance to SPL encoder, AltaCast encoder entries (SPLStudioUtils.encoders.AltaCastEncoderWindow) derives from SPL encoder class with encoder specific differences.
+On top of the base encoder class are three encoder classes, representing entries from SAM, SPL, and AltaCast.
+SAM encoder entries (splengine.encoders.SAMEncoderWindow) is laid out just like Studio's track items, whereas SPL encoder entries (splengine.encoders.SPLEncoderWindow) is a typical SysListView32 control (see the section on column routines for more information).
+Being similar in appearance to SPL encoder, AltaCast encoder entries (splengine.encoders.AltaCastEncoderWindow) derives from SPL encoder class with encoder specific differences.
 All encoder classes provide similar routines, with differences being how connection messages are handled and obtaining encoder specific data such as stream labels.

 ### Common services: basic settings, stream labels and related methods

 All encoder classes provide the following common services:

-* Configuring settings: four settings can be configured:
+* Configuring settings: five settings can be configured:
 	* Pressing F11 will tell NVDA if NVDA should switch to Studio when the encoder is connected.
 	*Pressing Shift+F11 will ask Studio will play the next track when connected.
 	* Pressing Control+F11 will enable background encoder monitoring (more on this in a second).
 	* Enabling or disabling connection progress tones (add-on 7.0, configurable from encoder settings dialog described below).
+	* Announcing connection status until the selected encoder is connected (add-on 20.03), also configurable from encoder settings dialog.
 	* Once these settings are changed, the new values will be stored in appropriate flag in the encoder entry, which in turn are saved in the configuration map.
 * Retrieves settings.
 This is done by various property methods - once called, these methods will look up various settings for the encoder from the configuration map (key is the setting flag, value is the encoder ID).
 * Monitors and responds to connection status changes.
 The response routine (onConnection method) attempts to set focus to Studio and/or play the first checked track if configured to do so.